 Hello people, it’s been a while since I have posted projects on this website.
-This semester was really busy, I didn’t have time to much else, but soon I will have my winter holiday (Here in south our summer holiday is from December to February).
+This semester was really busy, I didn’t have time to much else, but soon I will have my winter holiday (Here in the south our summer holiday is from December to February).

 Today I am going to show you how to build a simple temperature sensor using one LM35 Precision Temperature Sensor and Arduino, so you can hookup on your future projects.
 The circuit will send serial information about the temperature so you can use on your computer, change the code as you will.
 I’m planning to build a temperature sensor with max/min + clock + LCD, and when I get it done, I will post here.